 7.1.
-A forced air ignition furnace, capable of maintaining the temperature at $1072^{\circ}F$ (578°C), with an internal balance thermally isolated from the furnace chamber accurate to 0.1 g.
+A forced air ignition furnace, capable of maintaining the temperature at 1072°F (578°C), with an internal balance thermally isolated from the furnace chamber accurate to 0.1 g.
 The balance shall be capable of weighing a 3500 g sample in addition to the sample baskets.
 A data collection system will be included so that the mass can be automatically determined and displayed during the test.
 The furnace shall have a built in computer program to calculate change in mass of the sample baskets and provide for the input of a correction factor for aggregate loss.
 The furnace shall provide a printed ticket with the initial specimen mass, specimen mass loss, temperature compensation, correction factor, corrected asphalt binder content (percent), test time, and test temperature.
-The furnace chamber dimensions shall be adequate to accommodate sample mass loss does not exceed 0.01% of the total sample mass for three consecutive minutes.
+The furnace chamber dimensions shall be adequate to accommodate sample size of 3500 g.
+The furnace shall provide an audible alarm and indicator light when the sample mass loss does not exceed 0.01% of the total sample mass for three consecutive minutes.
 The furnace door shall be equipped so that the door cannot be opened during the ignition test.
 A method for reducing furnace emissions shall be provided.
 The furnace shall be vented into a hood or to the outside and when set up properly shall have no noticeable odors escaping into the laboratory.
 The furnace shall have a fan with capacity to pull air through the furnace to expedite the test and to reduce the escape of smoke into the laboratory.